Stick to the makai side. That is what the locals told us. We had no idea what they meant, but it sounded like good advice.

 Makai side, we asked.

 Makai side, they answered.
 The ocean side.
 That’s the literal translation, but it is much more than that.
 It is a direction, yes, but it is also a point of view, a mindset.
-In all things, keep to the makai side.
+In all things, stick to the makai side.